hud-code/blinqr.io/src/content/docs/contributing/how-to-contribute.md

 ---

-Thank you for helping make BlinQR better! 🎉
+Thank you for helping make blinqr better! 🎉